wp-plugins/thecartpress/readme.txt

 9. Back-end: Dashboard

 == Changelog ==
+= 1.2.7.1 =
+* Premium Plugins versioning
+* Addresses: pagination, Merchant can see all addresses
+* Minor bugs from previous version ((Thanks to community)

 = 1.2.7 =
 * Checkout, Shipping and Payment methods: Hide box if only one method is applicable